google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 with `fetch(videoFileUrl, { mode: 'no-cors' })`, we won't be able to feed any video or audio element.

-### Create Range responses with a Service Worker
+### Create Range responses with a service worker

-Now what if you have fetched an entire video file and saved it previously in the Cache API.
-When browser sends a HTTP Range request, you certainly don't want to bring the entire video into renderer memory as the Cache API doesn't support Range responses yet.
+Now what if you have fetched an entire video file and saved it in the Cache API.
+When the browser sends an HTTP Range request, you certainly don't want to bring the entire video into renderer memory as the Cache API doesn't support Range responses yet.